kamushadenes/apkrash/README.md

 Flags:
-  -c, --color           Output with color (only valid for text mode) -o, --format string   Output format, one of text, json, json_pretty (default "text") -h, --help            help for apkrash
+  -c, --color           Output with color (only valid for text mode) -o, --format string   Output format, one of text, json, json_pretty, table (default "text") -h, --help            help for apkrash
   -d, --onlyDiffs       Output only diffs (only valid for text mode)